 Long time, no blog!
 But I have been legitimately busy.

 I arrived in Uruguay about three weeks ago and decided to first travel around the country, as far and wide as possible.
-Before that, I was writing a travel guide together with a Real Digital Nomad™ (someone who travels and works from a laptop and has enough money not to hitchhike) about Buenos Aires.
+Before that, I was writing a travel guide together with Real Digital Nomad™ (someone who travels and works from a laptop and has enough money not to hitchhike) and partner Jonas about Buenos Aires.

 Only a few people know this about me, but here it is: I’ve always wanted to write a travel guide.
 In fact, after I started traveling more often in 2012, my first new ‘dream’ job after wanting to be an accountant was to be a writer for Lonely Planet.
 I shit you not.
 Having invested quite a lot in owning a Lonely Planet collection for all the silly little trips I took while still being a full-time student, I thought this would be a Great Career™.
 I loved these guides back then.
 Even when a friend gave me shit for using them because he thought Lonely Planet is trash.

-Flash-forward to 2016 and here’s my chance for acting on it: I team up with another entrepreneurial spirit to craft the Buenos Aires guide and name the brand Digital Nomads Guides.
-The guide has little to no information about sightseeing, museums, history or culture.
+Flash-forward to 2016 and here’s my chance for acting on it: I team up with hyper-competent Jonas to craft the Buenos Aires guide and name the brand Digital Nomads Guides.
+The guide has little to no information about sightseeing, museums, history, or culture.
 What kind of guide is this then?
 It’s one for people who need good WiFi (me), internet on their phone (not me), to meet many people (me), places to cowork (not me), long-term sleeping places (me) and of course cheap and tasty food (everyone).
 The word ‘hitchhiking’ isn’t mentioned at all – at least until you reach the end where I’m mentioned as a writer.

 Let’s face it: this doesn’t sound a lot like me, but I do think being able to write for an audience that is not you is a fantastic skill to have.
 Besides, I’ve learned a lot from hanging out with digital nomads over the years.
 Living other people’s lives temporarily and crawling into their minds is something I regularly do as a hitchhiker, but never as a writer.
 Until now.
 I’ve realized how much time and effort it takes to gather all the intelligence to make a good travel guide for a specific audience.